HEFTIEProject/heftie-textbook/book/6-export.md

 We'll use the `imageio` library to do this.

 Processing of the sub-volume can be done using any tool that can read and write tiff files.
-For example, you could use `Napari`.
+For example, you could use `Fiji`.

 The `imageio` library is used to then read the tiff file back into a NumPy array.
 This subvolume array can then be copied back in place to the original Zarr array.